Yields to Rise

 Dwelling Prices to Fall

-Sales Turnover and Stamp Duty Revenue to Slump
+Sales Turnover and Stamp Duty Revenue to Fall

-Property sales turnover is predicted to fall 17% to 20% with most of the declines in sales to occur in the first year (FY2018).
-This would result in a fall in aggregate state stamp duty revenue of between $3.1 billion to $3.8 billion.
+Property sales turnover is predicted to fall another 8% to 15% from 2019 levels with most of the declines in sales to occur in calendar 2020.
+This would result in a fall in aggregate state stamp duty revenue of $2.3 billion dollars.

 Off-the-plan Investors at Risk

-Investors seeking to benefit from the new concession by buying new properties/off-the-plan developments are exposed to a substantial risk of their property being valued below purchase price, especially if the investor is seeking to sell their investment within the first three years.
+Investors seeking to benefit from negative gearing remaining on new properties/off-the-plan developments are exposed to a substantial risk of their property being valued below purchase price, especially if the investor is seeking to sell their investment within the first three years.

 If you would like to download our full report please fill in your details below.
 You will be subscribed to our FREE weekly newsletter.